Do Steroid Shots Help Joint Pain or Cause Cartilage Loss?

 “The ankles and knees had mean cartilage thickness in the ranges 1.0 to 1.62 mm and 1.69 to 2.55 mm respectively, while the hips had mean cartilage thickness in the range 1.35 to 2.0 mm.”

 A crude analysis of getting 3 of these injections in total, a more common experience than getting 8, would be 1/48 of your knee cartilage.
 When working as Western practitioner I rarely did more than 2 in year, or 3 for the patient in total.
-Usually by the third one the benefits were extremely short lived that it was never worth doing anyhow.
-The reason it is done more often in my opinion is because it is a billable procedure and many doctors see it in terms of generating revenue.
-You won’t hear this from many other doctors, but I prefer to give it to people straight.
+Usually by the third one the benefits were extremely short lived that it was never worth doing anyhow, although, every case is different and some did in fact still get benefits.

 Lastly, there are are more joints than just the knee.
-Other joints that are comparable are the shoulders and knees when speaking of articular cartilage thickness.
+Other joints that are comparable are the shoulders and knees when speaking of articular cartilage thickness in the healthy adult.
 However, there are smaller joints in the body such as facet joints located within the spine.
 These joints measure at most 1 mm of thickness .
 Other studies have its thickness at 0.8 mm .
 This is far less than other joins such as major weight bearing joints like the knee that average 1.69 to 2.55 mm thickness.
 Therefore, if you are a patient who already has degenerative changes within your spine, you would have less than the maximum measurement of 1 mm.
-You could very well have only 0.5 mm left of cartilage, or possibly left.
+You could very well have only 0.5 mm left of cartilage, or possibly less.
 8 injections as previously stated was slated to cause 0.1 mm loss of articular cartilage.
 Even in the facet joint with an average of 50% less articular cartilage there is still room for “loss” by iatrogenic means via a cortisone injection.
+Iatrogenic means caused by a health care provider in case you were wondering.

 While cortisone is not my choice of how to address problems, I do think it is important to put this medicine and approach into context because there are significant numbers of medical providers that really don’t understand what they are telling patients.
 And it further illustrates the beehive mind where people just parrot what they have been taught by their teachers who maybe didn’t get the correct or updated memo either.
 The reality is that for many people cortisone is the only option because this is what their insurance covers.
 And it doesn’t do anyone any good by putting out incorrect information that their joint is going to be destroyed by having 3 cortisone injections much less one.

-Acupuncture is far superior than cortisone.
-Thus, I would never use cortisone in my own practice.
+In my experience, acupuncture is superior than cortisone in many cases over time.
+Thus, I would never use cortisone in my own practice as my primary approach to joint pain.
 But if a patient wanted it and the situation was such that it was warranted, I don’t see why exceptions to my own guidelines and ethics of practice should prevent me from giving it.
 As mentioned, a patient should not feel that their knee is going to be destroyed because they got 1 or 3 injections of cortisone.
 Education is key.
-Overall, it’s just not my method of treatment for knee pain when I have superior methods to treat joint pain.